layersoftware/mtgstream-chrome/README.md

 So we decided to make thing easier for us with this very basic chrome app.

 ### Us:
-We are a software development company based in Brasil
+We are a software development company based in Brazil
  - Our Website: http://layerdesign.com.br
  - Facebook: https://www.facebook.com/layersoftware